 If a candidate is not able to complete the full competence qualification, we will issue unit certificates listing the unit(s) and credit achieved.
-Candidates must achieve all of the ICAEW exams in order to claim the knowledge qualification certificate.
+Candidates must achieve all five CIMA tests in order to claim the knowledge qualification certificate.

 When combining units for the chosen qualification, it is your responsibility to ensure the rule of combination is followed.